Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 It shouldn’t be intimidating.
 If you do it well, it can become a fun hobby and it’s a good way to organize your thoughts about a topic even if you never give the talk.

-Each of those points will be covered in a slide or two in a 10 slide presentation.
+Each of the major points will be covered in a slide or two in a 10 slide presentation.

 Images or illustrations